HealthCheckbox

 Description

-Lung specialists and their team perform this medical operation.
-The main aim is to remove tissue or cells from the body.
-In this condition, samples of lung tissues are removed.
+Lung biopsy is a medical procedure that involves removing tissue or cells from the body.
+In this condition, samples of lung tissue are removed.
 These cells are analyzed under a microscope.
 And checked for the presence of lung disease or cancer.
-The procedure is usually safe, but in order to help prevent any complications, a few days might need to be spent in the hospital by a patient.
+The procedure is usually safe, but to help prevent any complications, a few days might need to be spent in the hospital by the patient.

 If lung disease, cancer, or other abnormalities are detected.
-Then this activity can help them in identifying.
+Then this activity can help them identify.
 Lung biopsies come in the following primary varieties.

-• Those who exhibit a lung nodule on a chest.
+• Those who exhibit a lung nodule on the chest.

 • Individuals who have inexplicable fluid in their lungs.